kiyanaw/nehiyawetan.github.io/README.md

 ## Introduction
 This repository is a collection of resources I have found around "the internet" that relate to the learning of the nêhiyaw language (favoring Y dialect).
+I live in Edmonton, AB and so most of the resources here may be more localized to that region, but not all.

 ### Motivation
 There is no faster method for learning a new langauge than **full immersion**.
 However, in the case where this